ialbert/biostar-central/README.md

     # Install server dependencies.
     pip install -r conf/python_requirements.txt

-    # The current package has packages that are needed at the command line.
-    python setup.py develop

-The following step is an optional, [bioconda][bioconda] specific requirement.
-Use it only if you also want to run all [bioconda][bioconda] tools that we have recipes for.
-Make sure that you have set up [bioconda][bioconda] if you wish to run this!

-[bioconda]: https://bioconda.github.io/

-    conda install --file conf/conda_requirements.txt

-## Quick start
+At this point the installation is complete.

+4\.
+Start the server

 All commands run through `make`.
 To initialize and run the test site use:

       make reset serve

 Now visit <http://localhost:8000> to see your site running.

 The default admin email/password combination is: `1@lvh.me/testbuddy`.
 You may change these in the settings.

+## Bioinformatics environment

+The following step is an optional, [bioconda][bioconda] specific requirement.
+Use it only if you also want to run all [bioconda][bioconda] tools that we have recipes for.
+Make sure that you have set up [bioconda][bioconda] if you wish to run this!

+    # Activate the environment.
+    source activate engine

+    # Switch to the engine directory.
+    cd biostar-recipes

+    # Install the conda dependencies.
+    conda install --file conf/conda_requirements.txt

+    # Add the recipes to the python path.
+    python setup.py develop

+[bioconda]: https://bioconda.github.io/

-## Valid commands
+## Make commands

+The Makefile included with the engine contains additional commands.

 Re-initialize the database: